Rānui railway station

-Rānui railway station is located on the Western Line of the Auckland rail network in New Zealand.
+Rānui railway station is located on the East West Line of the Auckland rail network in New Zealand.
 It serves the communities of Rānui and Pooks Road, in the West Auckland suburb of Rānui.

 History

 The station was opened on 16 November 1925.
 The stop was re-built as a "signature station" as part of rail upgrades in 2004.

 As part of upgrades to Auckland's urban rail network, ARTA had proposed building a stabling yard to store up to 11 trains to the west of the station.
 The yard was to be used to clean trains when out of service, and there were to be staff car parking and welfare facilities.
 Due to opposition from locals this was abandoned and the stabling yard was moved to Henderson.

 In 2017 local residents complained about the number of assaults at the station and the threatening characters "hanging around" the station, which led to security staff being stationed there for a period.